giuliandrimba/nu/README.md

 All the `.png` files inside the `src/images/icons` folder will be assembled as one image at `public/images/icons.png`.

 #### CSS
-A `sprites.styl` file will be generated at `src/styles/shared/sprites.styl`, containing all the information about the icons.
+A `icons.styl` file will be generated at `src/styles/shared/icons.styl`, containing all the information about the icons.

 > Loading an icon: